Keeping Fit After Fatherhood: 6 Tricks to Ditch Your Dad Bod

 5. Plan your meals properly

 Although physical activity goes a long way in banishing the dad bod, a healthy diet also plays a pivotal role.
 “We don’t always take the time to watch what we eat,” Robbie E says.
 When meals are rushed (as they often are for busy dads), he says there’s a tendency to reach for convenience foods with little regard for nutrition facts labels.
+(Here's how to read Canada's nutrition facts labels.)
 Note that this doesn’t necessarily mean following a strict diet, but rather, making informed decisions when it comes to dining out and cooking at home.

 6. Make healthy choices a habit